 Do you remember the first one?
 It ended.
 And with a winner.

 The "first world war against advertising" was fought online, and saw the "victory" of users against intrusive ads on websites.
-Thanks to Ad Blockers, often open source and free, those who don't want trouble can surf the Internet without being constantly interrupted.
+Thanks to Ad Blockers, often open source and free, those who don't want hassle can surf the Internet without being constantly interrupted.
 Now sites that rely solely on advertising are seeing a decrease in their revenue and are looking for other ways to monetize their content.
-Some, virtuously, are offering premium content subscriptions.
+Some, virtuously, are offering subscriptions for high-quality content.
 Others seek donations through micro transactions.
-The worst simply write worse, or misleading, or sensationalist news to stay afloat, perhaps aided by thegenerative artificial intelligence.
+The worst simply write worse, or misleading, or sensationalist news to continue to stay afloat, perhaps helped bygenerative artificial intelligence.

 It depends on the audience, in the end.
 From his availability.
 In summary, Ad Blockers have become an essential tool for surfing the Internet without being interrupted by intrusive advertisements.
 And they have already changed, even if not completely, the business model.